sunwin123/SnippetBag/README.md

 # SnippetBag
-convenient for programming Android code snippets or demos
+Convenient for writing many Android code snippets or demos in one project.